Fadyazmy/doi-blog/content/blog/hello-design-world/index.md

 Hey reader!

 I've created this blog to share my experiences with you as I attempt to learn design from scratch.
-As someone who considers themself to be a software engineer/data scientist, I know this is an uncomfortable space to be in, especially since I've been struggling with designing even my own projects so far.
+As someone who considers themselves to be a software engineer and data scientist, this is an uncomfortable space for me to be in.

 I'll be documenting my struggles and also sharing my small wins with you as I go on this wild adventure of discovering Design.
-I'm hoping through this, others can find parallels and be motivated to learn about design their own way.
+I'm hoping through this, others can find parallels and be motivated to learn about design in similar ways.

 > **You may be wondering, how am I learning design?**
 > I'm enrolled in an experimental design school called Department of Illusions.
-This is started by [Devin Mancuso](https://dev.in/) who's vision for the school is to xxxx
+This is started by [Devin Mancuso](https://dev.in/) who's vision for the school is (tbd).

 ![Fady display picture](https://fadyazmy.github.io/imgs/realrealdp.jpg)

-To really understand the conext of this blog for me, I must share a little about myself.
-I'm [Fady](https://fadyazmy.github.io/), a student at Western University in Canada, and I love to work on side projects relating to human relationships / sustainability.
-When I'm not on stackoverflow, I'm busy dancing West Coast Swing or working with my community (more on that later) to re-discover my Egyptian identity.
+To understand the context of this blog for me, I must share a little about myself.
+I'm [Fady](https://fadyazmy.github.io/), a student at Western University in Canada, and I love to work on side projects relating to human relationships or sustainability.
+When I'm not on Stack Overflow, I'm busy dancing West Coast Swing or working with my community (more on that later) to re-discover my Egyptian identity.

 I have been curious about [cybersecurity](https://web.archive.org/web/20161126232756/http://www.westerncyber.club/), [non-profits](https://developersfoundation.ca) and most recently [Quantum Machine Learning/Computing](https://www.creativedestructionlab.com/2018/07/creative-destruction-lab-hosts-its-first-ever-quantum-hackathon/).
 For each topic, I've spent from 8 months - 2 years being a sponge, and adding as much value as I can to the space.

-I've been struggling with design a lot lately, as I have been spending time working on my side project [Thank You Trees](https://thankyoutrees.io) to  Thank You Gifts meaningful, accessibly.
-This struggle has made self-aware that I need to improve on my design skills.
-Be it, for customer interviews, spining up draft mockups and even understanding user experience.
+Since last year, I've been struggling with figuring out the design of a side project that I'm passionate about and have been working on - [Thank You Trees](https://thankyoutrees.io).

+Thank You Trees is a platform to create and share minimalist/climate conscious gifts with friends and family.
+I knew it was to focus on improving my design skills and language, ever since I've felt frustrated at my basic design tools that I am familiar with expressing myself with.